Psychological Treatment of Anxiety

 - Muscle tension

-Treatment may be thought of as consisting of 3 steps:
+Treatment for anxiety may be thought of as consisting of 3 steps: